humdek-unibe-ch/tbi-gaze/README.md

 The mouse cursor position is the updated to this position.
 As a consequence, the mouse cursor is controlled by the gaze of the user.
 This program runs infinitely until it is terminated by an external command.
-This should not be done with a forced kill (e.g. execute the command `taskkill /F /IM GazeToMouse.exe` or killing the task with the taskmanager) because it prevents the program from gracefully terminating (closing open files, dispose of objects, etc).
+This should **not** be done with a forced kill (e.g. execute the command `taskkill /F /IM GazeToMouse.exe` or killing the task with the taskmanager) because it prevents the program from gracefully terminating.
+This as several consequences:
+ - open files are not closed properly and the data stream is cut off.
+This can lead to corrupt files.
+ - if the feature of hiding the mouse pointer is used, the mouse will remain hidden.
+ - Memory is not freed properly.

 Instead `taskkill /IM GazeToMouse.exe` should be used.
 This is done in the program `GazeToMouseClose.exe`.